 Best season: Nov – Feb Dry and relatively cool

-Hot & Dry: Mar – May Very hot. during day time, it reaches 35C easily.
+Hot & Dry: Mar-May Very hot. during the daytime, it reaches 35C easily.

 You cannot stay out more than 1 hr.

 Hot & Wet: Jun-Oct Rain is not so heavy in areas such as Bagan.

 But in mountain areas such as Inle Lake, rain can be very heavy.

 Traveling on mountain roads can be very difficult, allow extra time.

 Myanmar currency is called Kyat and comes in notes of 1000, 500, 200, 100, 90, 50, 45, 20, 10, 5 and 1 Kyat.